getdnsapi/getdns/README.md

 * stubby: an experimental DNS Privacy enabled client
 * getdns_server_mon: test DNS server function and capabilities

-Note: If you only want to build stubby, then use the `--with-stubby` option when running 'configure'.
+Note: If you only want to build stubby, then use the `BUILD_STUBBY` option when running `cmake`.

 ## Minimizing dependencies

-* getdns can be configured for stub resolution mode only with the `--enable-stub-only` option to configure.
+* getdns can be configured for stub resolution mode only with the `ENABLE_STUB_ONLY` option to `cmake`.
 This removes the dependency on `libunbound`.
 * Currently getdns only offers two helper functions to deal with IDN: `getdns_convert_ulabel_to_alabel` and `getdns_convert_alabel_to_ulabel`.
-If you do not need these functions, getdns can be configured to compile without them with the `--without-libidn` and `--without-libidn2` options to configure.
+If you do not need these functions, getdns can be configured to compile without them with the `USE_LIBIDN` and `USE_LIBIDN2` options to `cmake`.
-* When `--enable-stub-only`, `--without-libidn` and `--without-libidn2` options are used, getdns has only one dependency left, which is OpenSSL.
+* When `ENABLE_STUB_ONLY` is ON, and `USE_LIBIDN` and `USE_LIBIDN2` options are OFF, getdns has only one dependency left, which is OpenSSL.

 ## Extensions and Event loop dependencies

 The implementation works with a variety of event loops, each built as a separate shared library.
 See [this Doxygen page](https://getdnsapi.net/doxygen/group__eventloops.html) and [this man page](https://getdnsapi.net/documentation/manpages/#ASYNCHRONOUS USE) for more details.

 * [libevent](http://libevent.org).
-Note: the examples *require* this and should work with either libevent 1.x or 2.x.
-2.x is preferred.
+Note: the examples *require* this. libevent 2.x is required.
 * [libuv](https://libuv.org/)
 * [libev](http://software.schmorp.de/pkg/libev.html)

 ## Stubby

 * Stubby is an experimental implementation of a DNS Privacy enabled stub resolver than encrypts DNS queries using TLS.
 It is currently suitable for advanced/technical users - all feedback is welcome!
 * Details on how to use Stubby can be found in the [Stubby Reference Guide](https://dnsprivacy.org/wiki/x/JYAT).
 * Also see [dnsprivacy.org](https://dnsprivacy.org) for more information on DNS Privacy.